Raphx/p/README.md

 -h, --help      Display help information
 ```

-### `p`
+`p`

-Executing `p` without any arguments displays a list of installed Python versions, and the current activated version.
+Executing `p` without any arguments displays a list of installed Python versions, with an indicator of the currently activated version.

 ```
 $ p